 I know what you’re like.
 I see you every day in my work as a nutrition coach.
 I acknowledge that you’re an individual.
 I get that you’re nothing like the next person in many respects.
 But your behaviours (and your subsequent habits) are pretty common to all humans.
 (Sorry.)

 Here’s how it goes.
 You decide you need to do something about your waist/legs/arse.
 It’s sometime during the working week, but it’s not a MONDAY (the only day anyone can implement diet or lifestyle changes, apparently).
-So you plot and you plan and you make a mental note of all the things you need to change.
-(Your goal is, of course, to look like someone you’re not.
-Preferably someone with a ‘perfect’ body.)
-You’re waiting until Monday because that way you can have one last massive party/binge/pig-out before becoming a ‘saint’ with your diet/exercise and other changes.
-This isn’t the first time, and it’s likely not the last time you’ll climb on that particular hamster wheel.
+So you plot and you plan and you make a mental note of all the lifestyle changes you need to make.
+(Your goal is, generally speaking, to look like someone you’re not.
+Preferably someone with a “perfect” body.)
+You’re waiting until Monday because that way you can have one last massive party/binge/pig-out before becoming a “saint” with your diet/exercise and other lifestyle changes.
+This isn’t the first time, and it’s likely not the last time you’ll climb onto that particular hamster wheel.

 Well here’s an idea.
 What if you just start right now?
 What if you just make one small lifestyle change IMMEDIATELY?
 So if you’re looking to start an exercise programme, just go down to the gym for 12 minutes.
 (Yep, just 12 minutes.
 No-one can claim not to have 12 minutes for exercise.
 You can increase this time frame once you consistently get to the gym week after week).
 If you’re looking to change your diet, just take the processed crap out of your next meal.
 Need to drink more water; just add 2 more glasses in your day.
 Need to take the sugar out; just reduce it by half for now.
 Just start doing something now!